wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/embedded-web-experiences/includes/5-exercise-create-custom-teams-channel-tab.md

 } from "@stardust-ui/react";
 ```

-Locate the `IConfigMathTabState` interface and replace its contents with the following two members:
+Locate the `IConfigMathTabState` interface, and replace its contents with the following two members:

 ```ts
 teamsTheme: ThemePrepared;